shijithpk/music-discovery/README.md

 * **Deal with the 10,000 song-limit** — If you decide to retain songs from previous weeks, one issue that you will bump up against is the limit of 10,000 songs for a Spotify playlist.
 How [further_ideas_1.py](further_ideas_1.py) gets over it is by deleting the oldest songs as soon as the song-count nears 10,000.
 Instead of deleting older tracks, another thing you could do is create a new playlist and add songs to that. [further_ideas_2.py](further_ideas_2.py) will show you how to automate the process.

-* **Find out which playlists are inactive** — Some of the playlists you're aggregating, they might stop getting updates after a while, but you can use email to monitor how active different playlists are. [further_ideas_2.py](further_ideas_2.py) implements this by mailing me with info about each playlist's last update (screenshot below).
+* **Find out which playlists are inactive** — Some of the playlists you're aggregating, they might stop getting updates after a while, but you can use email to monitor how active different playlists are. [further_ideas_2.py](further_ideas_2.py) implements this by mailing me with info about when each playlist was last updated (screenshot below).

 ![Screenshot of email](https://i.imgur.com/ttPLsUP.png)